 Panthera’s Puma Program is working to better understand and protect pumas in key parts of their range, while simultaneously combatting the old mythology that perpetuates the puma as a solitary, dangerous predator.

 Based in the southern Greater Yellowstone Ecosystem in and around Jackson Hole, Wyoming, Panthera’s Teton Cougar Project is focused on collecting comprehensive data about the behavior and ecology of pumas.
-Launched in 2001, the program has collared and monitored more than 130 individual pumas and is one of very few long-term puma projects ever conducted.
-Using satellite-GPS collars, motion-triggered cameras, and other novel research methods, our scientists are tracking puma movements, recording new behaviors in the wild, identifying dens, and monitoring kittens from an early age.
-The project’s current focus includes population dynamics, habitat selection, foraging ecology, interactions with other carnivores, and the social behaviors and organization of pumas.
+Launched in 2001, the program collared and monitored more than 150 individual pumas and is one of very few long-term puma projects ever conducted.
+Using satellite-GPS collars, motion-triggered cameras, and other novel research methods, our scientists tracked puma movements, recorded new behaviors in the wild, identified dens, and monitored kittens from an early age.
+The team's extraordinary body of research work is among the most comprehensive ever compiled on the species and comprises much of the recent science elucidating these elusive creatures.

 Additionally, Panthera is initiating an important collaborative research effort in the San Francisco Bay Area to study how pumas behave and survive in an urban interface environment.